hpc/charliecloud/doc/faq.rst

   percent (:code:`%`).
 Because this character cannot appear in image references, the transformation is reversible.

+  An alternate approach would be to replicate the reference path in the filesystem, i.e., path components in the reference would correspond directly to a filesystem path.
+This would yield a clearer filesystem structure.
+  However, we elected not to do it because it complicates the code to save and clean up image reference-related data, and it does not address a few related questions, e.g. should the host and port also be a directory level.

 Usually, most of the components are omitted.
 For example, you'll more commonly see image references like: